dB-Ryzen/mAYHEM/Updating-Firmware.md

 The PortaPack has its own firmware, which needs to be flashed into the HackRF One SPI flash.

+## Tools

+You will need a few tools installed on your computer before you begin.

+* [dfu-util](http://dfu-util.sourceforge.net) - Use the 0.7 release.
+Newer releases remove the necessary "-s" option.
+* [hackrf](https://github.com/mossmann/hackrf) - All you need is the host tools, specifically, hackrf_spiflash.

 ## Getting the Firmware

 You may download a [pre-built firmware package](http://www.sharebrained.com/downloads/portapack/firmware/portapack-firmware-20150708.zip), or [build your own firmware](Building-Firmware).